 - Eucharistic Processions Flood Empty Streets Amid Coronavirus Pandemic

-- Priest could process alone around church
+- Priest could process the Eucharist around church and through streets

 - Agnostic converts on spot when pope blessed world amidst coronavirus pandemic

 - Priest Does Over 20 Eucharistic Processions – Ends With Drive By Benediction” Pastor in Duluth, Ga recently filled the gap with Eucharistic Benediction on March 25.
-He led more than 20 Eucharistic blessings throughout the cities , processing for about four hours.
+He led more than 20 Eucharistic blessings throughout the cities , processing for four hours.
 He concluded with drive-thru benedictions at the church.

 - Priest gives Benediction from church rooftop